 Fragrance Notes Explained

-Top, heart, and base notes — what the fragrance pyramid actually means, how a perfume develops on skin, and why testing only the spray-station opening will mislead you.
+Top notes, heart notes, base notes — what the fragrance pyramid actually means, how a perfume develops on skin over hours, and why most fragrances change as they wear.

 Every perfume is built from dozens or hundreds of materials — but reviewers and brands talk about them in three buckets: top notes, heart notes, and base notes.
 Together they form the “fragrance pyramid,” a model for how a scent unfolds over time on skin.